The Hidden Conversation Between You and Your Terminal

 Raw Mode

-So they ask the kernel to switch the line discipline into raw mode for the duration of their run.
+So when it starts, it asks the kernel to switch the line discipline into raw mode for the duration of its run.
 After that, every byte you type lands directly in the program.
-The arrow keys become escape sequences that the program parses itself.
-Backspace becomes the programâs job.
+The arrow keys arrive as escape sequences that the program parses itself, and Backspace becomes the programβs job instead of the kernelβs.

 What isatty() Really Tells You

-The check they use is isatty(fd).
+The check they use for this is isatty(fd).

-What isatty(1) really asks is not âis there a monitor connectedâ and not âis there a shellâ.
-It asks:
+What isatty(1) really asks is not βis there a monitor connectedβ, and not βis there a shellβ.
+It asks something much narrower:

 Does this file descriptor refer to a terminal-type device?